Slava Epstein

-Slava Epstein is an American academic, researcher and entrepreneur working in the field of Microbial ecology.
+Slava Epstein is an American academic of Soviet-Jewish origin, researcher and entrepreneur working in the field of Microbial ecology.
 He is currently a professor in the biology department of Northeastern University and co-founder of NovoBiotic Pharmaceuticals.
 As a researcher his most covered contribution is the development of the Isolation chip (iChip) and the discovery of a new antibiotic, Teixobactin.
 Epstein's research has been published in many leading scientific journals including Nature and Science.

 Early life

 Slava Epstein was born in the Soviet Union in a Jewish family.
 As a kid he was fascinated with astronomy and dreamed of being a physicist, however due to strict Soviet anti-semitic quotas he was advised to switch to biology.

 Education

 Slava Epstein received an M.S. in marine biology from Moscow State University in 1981 and PhD in microbial ecology from the Russian Academy of Sciences, Shirshov Institute of Oceanology in 1986.
 For his research he traveled to the White Sea to study protozoan organisms.